Geob91/Sport-Capstone-Project/README.md

 ## Overview

+### My project will be about sport I enjoy, The first sport will be Rugby and then if i have time in this capstone I will move onto Soccer.
+The User will fill out a quick quiz, this will then suggest a potential position and also give them famous players in that position.
+Each description will also give links of Rugby clubs in the area.

 This template repository contains several opinionated, 'starter' files and settings to help Savvy Coder students focus more time and energy on learning how to code and/or craft 'business logic' for projects and less time on configurations.

 In addition to a '.gitignore' and some VS Code specific extensions and settings, it includes the 'recommended' settings for: